 Tom’s recent practice includes:

-- Advising a family business in respect of breaches of a Joint Venture Agreement relating to shared rights over agricultural property
+- Advising a business in respect of breaches of a Joint Venture Agreement relating to shared rights over agricultural property.

-Further, in his practice as a solicitor before being called to the Bar, Tom gained experience of complex commercial litigation, including:
+Further, in his practice as a solicitor before being called to the Bar, Tom was involved in a variety of high profile and high value cases, which include:

-- Issuing arbitration proceedings on behalf of an American client against a Ukrainian hotel owner in a dispute as to the interpretation of a foreign-exchange mechanism used in a Deed of Indemnity
+- Acting in an arbitration on behalf of an American client against a Ukrainian hotel owner in a dispute as to the interpretation of a foreign-exchange mechanism used in a Deed of Indemnity.

 Before being called to the Bar, Tom was part of the team defending a major clearing bank in a £81 million claim in which it was alleged that it had conspired with an insolvency practitioner to force the Claimant into Receivership.